-Generally retail/commercial tenants are required to provide the property owner with some form of security such as a bond or bank guarantee.
+Retail/commercial tenants are normally required to provide the property owner with some form of security such as a bond or bank guarantee.
 This is to cover any outstanding debts, damage or other issues with the condition of the premises at the end of a tenancy.
 You are not required to lodge retail or commercial bonds with the Rental Deposit Authority (RDA).

 Ending a lease

 Generally, your lease will determine the requirements for vacating the premises or renewing your lease.
 Your lease agreement should outline timeframes for a notice to vacate or offer to extend your lease.

 When a lease ends it is normal for a tenant to return the premises to the condition it was in when the lease started.
 This generally includes such things as: